sschwarzer/ftputil/website/community.md

   here](https://man.sr.ht/git.sr.ht/#sending-patches-upstream), for
   the patch submission.
-- However, since I don't expect a big number of complex contributions, I guess we can keep it simple(r) for now: Create and push a branch to a public cloned repository of yours and let me know where to find it, including the name of the branch.
+- However, since I don't expect a big number of complex contributions, I guess we can keep it simpler for now: Create and push a branch to a public cloned repository of yours and let me know where to find it, including the name of the branch.
 (This is essentially the same as you'd do to before actually submitting a pull request on Github.)

-  After I know your branch, I can pull from it, play with your code and give you feedback.
+  After I know your branch, I can pull from it, try out your code and give you feedback.